Vyral/john-schuster-consumer/_posts/2025-09-04-selling-a-twin-cities-home-in-spring-2026-start-preparing-this-fall.md

 But here’s the catch: even with rates keeping some people on the sidelines, prices are still climbing.
 In July, the average sale price in our market hit over $475,000, nearly a peak.
 I believe rates will continue to ease a little over the next six months, and if they do, prices will likely keep rising.

 **Turnkey homes are selling fast.** Currently, the homes that sell quickly are the turnkey, move-in-ready single-family homes in the first- and second-tier suburbs.
 We’re still seeing multiple offers on those.
-On the other hand, homes that aren’t updated or aren't “market-ready” tend to sit on the market longer.
+On the other hand, homes that aren’t updated or aren’t “market-ready” tend to sit on the market longer.
 In July, the average days on market was 40, compared to 49 for the year overall.
 I expect we’ll see days on market creep up more as we move into fall and winter.

 {% include pullquote.html %}